Updated May 2020 -

 Pros: They are rugged and don't move when stacked.
 The square vs tapered design means you don't lose storage space.
 They can easily be strapped down for extra security.
 Label what you have in these and you can pick and choose where to put them.
 For trips without our trailer, we use two for tools, recovery gear, and kitchen items.
 We used them as side tables.
 Weigh down the corners of our awning room.
 These are great versatile boxes.

 Cons: Cost. $39.95 these get expensive.
 However, they should last a lifetime, and sometimes being highly organized is worth the price.
 Ours have been going strong for 6 years plus.

 There are dozens of choices but here are a few that won't break the bank.
 While they are not as rugged they still provide weatherproof seals.

-Plastic Ammo Cans: Can be sourced from a variety of sources include Amazon, Harbor Freight, Bass Pro Shops, etc. Great for small storage when you want a secure lid.
-We use several for recovery gear, first aid kit, bungee chords/straps, you name it.
+Plastic Ammo Cans: Can be sourced from a variety of sources including Amazon, Harbor Freight, Bass Pro Shops, etc. Great for small storage when you want a secure lid.
+We use several for recovery gear, first aid kit, bungee cords/straps, you name it.

 Clear Watertight Totes from the Container Store:

 These are great.
 While not as rugged as the FrontRunner boxes they still keep water out.
 We now have four of these to supplement the FrontRunners we own.
 We are using them for food storage and misc items where it is nice to see what is in each container.
 Check them out here.
 The 30.6 and 46.6 sizes are the most similar to the FrontRunner footprint.
 Starting at $9.99 they are very reasonably priced.
 30.6 Dimensions: 19-3/4" x 15-3/4" x 8" 46.6 Dimensions: 19-3/4" x 15-3/4" x 11-7/8" h.